-The project Supporting of Social Inclusion in Georgia launched by the Ministry of Education in 2014, aims to integrate into education many disadvantaged groups such as children with Special Education Needs, Social unprotected, Minority, and Roma.
-Within it a special component was dedicated to the promotion, through non-formal education socialization and integration of the youth of different social background and abilities, including Roma children.
+The project Supporting of Social Inclusion in Georgia, launched by the Ministry of Education in 2014, aims to integrate many disadvantaged groups into education, including children with special education needs and socially unprotected, minority and Roma children.
+Within it, a special component was dedicated to promoting, through non-formal education, the socialization and integration of youth of different social backgrounds and abilities, including Roma children.

 Cooperation across sectors

-The Ministry of Education and Science (MoES) is the main responsible for the country’s inclusive education policy. a A Multidisciplinary Team of inclusive education was established within the Ministry to offer qualified assistance to develop inclusive education.
-The Minister of Labor, Health and Social affairs is involved in the definition of disability and needs.
+The Ministry of Education and Science is responsible for the country’s inclusive education policy.
+A multidisciplinary inclusive education team was established within the ministry to offer qualified assistance to develop inclusive education.
+The Ministry of Labour, Health and Social Affairs is involved in the definition of disability and needs.

 Cooperation across government levels

 In 2005 the education governance system was decentralized.
-The Ministry of Education and Science oversees all levels of education but pre-school education.
-The local government is responsible for management and financing of the latter, while School Boards of Trustees are responsible for school management, Supervisory Councils for VET centers and Academic and Representative Councils for higher educational institutions.
+The Ministry of Education and Science oversees all levels of education except preschool education.
+The local government is responsible for management and financing of the latter, while school boards of trustees are responsible for school management, supervisory councils for VET centres and academic and representative councils for higher education institutions.

-According to the 2014 Decree N41 on Technical Regulation on Arrangement of Space for Persons with Disabilities and Architectural and Planning Elements, the school physical environment has been adapted.
-However, there are no special norms regulating the class dimensions or the number of children per class enabling special arrangements for the learners' needs.
+According to the 2014 Decree N41 on Technical Regulation on Arrangement of Space for Persons with Disabilities and Architectural and Planning Elements, the physical environment of schools has been adapted.
+However, there are no special norms regulating the class dimensions or the number of children per class to enable special arrangements for the learners' needs.

-In 2006, the National Curriculum and Assessment Center (NCAC) launched a special Textbook Translation Project in order to provide minority schools with translated textbooks analogous to the ones introduced in Georgian schools.
+In 2006, the National Curriculum and Assessment Center launched a textbook translation project to provide minority schools with translated textbooks analogous to the ones introduced in Georgian schools.
 Textbooks are translated in Azeri, Armenian and Russian.
-In 2017, the procedure for authorization of textbooks was approved by Series of General Education Institutions, which has planned to develop new criteria, including gender ones.
+In 2017, the procedure for authorization of textbooks was approved, with plans to develop new criteria, including ones related to gender.

-Many programs are trying to strengthen teacher training and development in different areas.
+Many programmes are attempting to strengthen teacher training and development in different areas.

-In 2012, a special training course for teachers and other professionals working at school was piloted to prepare practitioners dealing with learners with special educational needs.
+In 2012, a special training course for teachers and other school professionals was piloted to prepare practitioners dealing with learners with special education needs.
 Professional standards of special education teachers were also elaborated by the National Center for Teachers Professional Development.
-Students with special educational needs have the right to be supported by a special education teacher and a psychologist, but the current resources do not meet the actual need.
-Although a Special Teacher Master’s Degree Program was established in 2013, special education teachers still represent a small group of specialists in the country,.
+Students with special education needs have the right to be supported by a special education teacher and a psychologist, but the current resources do not meet the actual need.
+Although a special education teacher master's degree programme was established in 2013, special education teachers still represent a small group of specialists in the country.

-An Ethnic Minority School Teachers’ Professional Development Program was launched to support teachers’ professional development and improve teaching and learning process of Georgian language for non-Georgian speaking schools.
-Teach Georgian, as a Second Language Program promotes teaching of Georgian language in regions populated with ethnic minorities.
+A professional development programme for ethnic minority school teachers was launched to support teachers’ professional development and improve the process of teaching and learning the Georgian language for non-Georgian-speaking schools.
+The programme Teach Georgian, as a Second Language promotes teaching of the Georgian language in regions populated with ethnic minorities.

 People living in rural or remote areas

-Teach for Georgia Program is an example of a measure, financed by the government, to increase access to the education and high-quality teaching in the remote regions of the country.
+The Teach for Georgia programme is an example of a measure, financed by the government, to increase access to education and high-quality teaching in the remote regions of the country.

-In 2015, a monitoring instrument for the inclusive education was elaborated with the financial support of the EU and with the assistance of a Non-Governmental Organization "DEA" (Association of Disabled Women and Mothers of Children with Disabilities).
-Based on a unified educational monitoring system model, developed by the European Agency for Development in Special Needs Education (EADSNE), the model started in 2016.
+In 2015, a monitoring instrument for inclusive education was elaborated with the financial support of the European Union and with the assistance of the non-government organization DEA (Association of Disabled Women and Mothers of Children with Disabilities).
+Based on a unified educational monitoring system model, developed by the European Agency for Development in Special Needs Education, the instrument was launched in 2016.